 Finding your way around the web site

-- You might start with What is B12d?, and what causes it.
+- You might start with What is B12d?, and what causes deficiency.

 - Look at some patient testimonials and television documentaries on the subject - you may recognise your own symptoms.

-- Take the B12 deficiency protocol test (appendix 1) or the on-line calculator (which is no longer the best way to diagnose I'm afraid), then take the protocol to your GP to discuss.
+- Take the B12 deficiency calculator (big grey button, right), then take the results and the protocol to your GP to discuss.